LeAndrew98/Wii-Nunchuck/README.md

 5. Once installation is completed, you should be brought to the desktop.
 Connect yourself to either Wifi or wired connection in order to perform the next few steps.

-6. Open the terminal in the top left corner of the screen and input the following lines:
+6. Open the terminal and input the following lines:

 		wget https://raw.githubusercontent.com/six0four/StudentSenseHat/master/firmware/hshcribv01.sh \